enceladus-rex/webauthn-rp/docs/source/getting-started/main-concepts.rst

   pip install webauthn-rp

-If you aren't familiar with some of the key concepts involved with web authentication you may want read this page to gain some insight before you start using the library.
+If you aren't familiar with some of the key concepts involved with web authentication you may want to read this page to gain some insight before you start using the library.

 Why WebAuthn?
 -------------